-Jamie King, Head of Global Reward, at Xexec and Masha Boldyreva, Interim Executive Vice President of HR, Colt Technology Services, discussed how employee recognition can encourage specific values and behaviors in the workplace and, crucially, unlock discretionary effort amongst employees.
+Jamie King, Head of Global Reward, at Xexec and Masha Boldyreva, VP - HR Global Reward at Colt Technology Services, discussed how employee recognition can encourage specific values and behaviors in the workplace and, crucially, unlock discretionary effort amongst employees.
 This at a time when traditional notions such as loyalty are becoming increasingly problematic due to changing workplace dynamics.

 The trends disrupting modern workforces

 Jamie King outlined contemporary disruptive trends such as Artificial Intelligence (AI) and the democratisation of the workplace, and how these are creating challenges for HR and reward professionals.